vbookshelf/E-Bot-English-Practice-Chatbot/README.md

 Each agent is simply a Gemini 2.0 Flash model with a different system message.

 1- The user speaks or types a message.
 If the user speaks then the speech to text system converts the user's speech into text.
-This user message gets displayed on the page.<br>
+This user message gets displayed on the page.
+The speech recognition system is able to detect both when the user starts and stops speaking.<br>
 2- The user message is then sent to the proofreader_agent where any spelling or grammar errors are corrected.<br>
 3- The corrected message is then sent to the chat_agent.
 The chat_agent outputs a response to the user message.<br>
 4- The chat agent's response is then sent to the translation_agent.
 The translation agent translates the response into the user's first language.<br>